NICE (NASDAQ:NICE) Updates Q1 2022 Earnings Guidance

-NICE (NASDAQ:NICE) last posted its quarterly earnings results on Thursday, February 17th.
-The technology company reported $1.73 earnings per share for the quarter, topping analysts’ consensus estimates of $1.29 by $0.44.
-NICE had a return on equity of 11.99% and a net margin of 10.84%.
-The business had revenue of $515.50 million for the quarter, compared to the consensus estimate of $495.66 million.
-During the same period in the prior year, the business earned $1.25 EPS.
-The firm’s revenue for the quarter was up 17.6% on a year-over-year basis.
-As a group, research analysts anticipate that NICE will post 4.95 earnings per share for the current year.

-Several hedge funds have recently added to or reduced their stakes in NICE.
-NEXT Financial Group Inc grew its holdings in shares of NICE by 110.8% in the fourth quarter.
-NEXT Financial Group Inc now owns 215 shares of the technology company’s stock valued at $65,000 after acquiring an additional 113 shares in the last quarter.
-Guggenheim Capital LLC bought a new position in shares of NICE in the fourth quarter valued at approximately $201,000.
-Cetera Investment Advisers grew its holdings in shares of NICE by 7.7% in the fourth quarter.
-Cetera Investment Advisers now owns 801 shares of the technology company’s stock valued at $243,000 after acquiring an additional 57 shares in the last quarter.
-Vident Investment Advisory LLC grew its holdings in shares of NICE by 9.4% in the fourth quarter.
-Vident Investment Advisory LLC now owns 1,648 shares of the technology company’s stock valued at $500,000 after acquiring an additional 141 shares in the last quarter.
-Finally, NewEdge Advisors LLC grew its holdings in shares of NICE by 19.8% in the fourth quarter.
-NewEdge Advisors LLC now owns 2,133 shares of the technology company’s stock valued at $647,000 after acquiring an additional 353 shares in the last quarter.
-64.20% of the stock is owned by institutional investors.
+Several large investors have recently added to or reduced their stakes in NICE.
+NEXT Financial Group Inc grew its holdings in shares of NICE by 110.8% during the fourth quarter.
+NEXT Financial Group Inc now owns 215 shares of the technology company’s stock worth $65,000 after purchasing an additional 113 shares during the last quarter.
+Guggenheim Capital LLC bought a new stake in shares of NICE during the fourth quarter worth about $201,000.
+Cetera Investment Advisers grew its holdings in shares of NICE by 7.7% during the fourth quarter.
+Cetera Investment Advisers now owns 801 shares of the technology company’s stock worth $243,000 after purchasing an additional 57 shares during the last quarter.
+JustInvest LLC grew its holdings in shares of NICE by 22.4% during the fourth quarter.
+JustInvest LLC now owns 1,168 shares of the technology company’s stock worth $355,000 after purchasing an additional 214 shares during the last quarter.
+Finally, Vident Investment Advisory LLC grew its holdings in shares of NICE by 9.4% during the fourth quarter.
+Vident Investment Advisory LLC now owns 1,648 shares of the technology company’s stock worth $500,000 after purchasing an additional 141 shares during the last quarter.
+Institutional investors own 64.20% of the company’s stock.

 NICE Ltd. engages in the provision of enterprise software solutions and services.
 It operates through the following segments: Customer Interactions Solutions, Security Solutions, and Financial Crime and Compliance Solutions.
 The Customer Interactions Solutions segment provides suites such as compliance and risk, workforce optimization, operational efficiency, customer experience, and sales and retention.